 The University expects members of the academic community to complete their work honestly and to report suspected violations of the Academic Honesty Policy.
 Violations may be reported by faculty, staff, or students.
-Reports must be filed via the Academic Honesty Incident Report Form (https://heidelberg.guardianconduct.com/student-portal/new-report).
+Reports must be filed via the Incident Communication Form via https://inside.heidelberg.edu and select the Academic Honesty Incident Report Form for the report type.